DeepLearnI/demo-project/TUTORIAL.md

 *Estimated time: 20 minutes*

 Welcome to the Foundations trial environment!
 This trial environment provides you with a fully managed Foundations setup including:

 * ???
 GPUs
 * Foundations, TensorFlow, and Python scientific stack pre-installed
 * An in-browser IDE

 Keep in mind Foundations is infrastructure-agnostic and can be set up on premise or on cloud depending on your needs.

 In this trial we will start by taking a basic recurrent language model and using it to explore some of Foundations' most important features.

 This is what we'll achieve today:

 1. Without any Foundations-specific code at all, we will submit our code to be executed on a remote machine with a GPU

 1. We will then add our first lines of Foundations code to store metrics of our choosing

 1. We will try to optimise our model using Foundations' hyperparameter search feature.
 We will see how Foundations can execute multiple jobs using all available computation resources, and can track all parameters and results in an experiment log, allowing for full reproducibility.

-1. While doing this we will see how you can use Foundations to manage large scale experimentation.
+1. While doing this we will see how you can use Foundations to manage large i scale experimentation.

 1. Finally, we'll select the best model and show how easy it is to serve it.